 401 Penn St.

+Reading CollegeTowne

-Reading CollegeTowne is a strategy and model being led by Alvernia University for championing economic redevelopment in downtown Reading.
+is a strategy and

+model being led by

+Alvernia University for

+championing economic redevelopment in Downtown Reading.
 Through partnerships and collaborations with the City of Reading, Berks County Community Foundation, Greater Reading Chamber Alliance, and Berks Alliance.
-Additionally, Alvernia serves as a strategic enabler for strengthening the local economy downtown.
-In December 2019, Alvernia announced that it entered into a letter of intent agreement for a location on Penn Street as the genesis for Reading CollegeTowne.
+Additionally, Alvernia serves as a strategic enabler for strengthening the local economy Downtown.
+In December 2019, Alvernia announced that it entered into an agreement of sale on 401 Penn St. as the genesis for Reading CollegeTowne.